lilstrbuk/GitPuppy/readme.md

 ### Prerequisites

-- Windows OS with PowerShell installed.
+- Windows OS.
 - PowerShell 7 (`pwsh.exe`) is required to run some PowerShell scripts.
 - Proper network access to robot controllers.
-- Access credentials for network drives and SharePoint.
+- SharePoint certificate.
 - The following folders should exist before running the script:
   - `C:\Puppy`
   - `C:\OmniSharp`